lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 Assignment: Georeference your historical map.
 Embed it in a blog post, and write a post explaining what you learned from the map and how georeferencing maps might be useful for understanding Reconstruction.
 Be sure to include a citation to the map and acknowledge any permissions that have been granted to use it.

-### Thurs.
-Mar.
-18. Midterm examination.

-Exam to be given online.
-Details to be announced.

 ### Tues.
 Mar.
 23. Southern politics.